-(a) Fair value of cash and short term deposits, trade and other short term receivables, trade payables, other current liabilities, approximate their carrying amounts largely due to the short-term maturities of these instruments
+(a) Fair value of cash and short term deposits, trade and other short term receivables, trade payables, other current liabilities, approximate their carrying amounts largely due to the short-term maturities of these instruments.

-(b) Financial instruments with fixed and variable interest rates are evaluated by the Company based on parameters such as interest rates and individual credit worthiness of the counterparty.
-Based on this evaluation, allowances are taken to account for the expected losses of these
+(b) Financial instruments with fixed and variable interest rates are evaluated by the Company based on parameters such as interest rates and individual credit (b) Financial insurance with race and variable interest rates are evaluated by the company based on parameters such as interest rate worthiness of the counterparty.
+Based on this evaluation, allowances are taken to account for the expected losses of these receivables.

-A. Financial instruments by category
+Financial instruments by category